Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Transport_security_concepts_Start_here/_index.md

 title: "Transport security concepts:  Start here"
 linkTitle: "Transport security concepts"
 weight: 140
---- This sub- book presents and defines transfer security concepts that are referred to further in this document, as well as how these security items work.
+---This sub-book presents and defines transfer security concepts that are referred to further in this document, as well as how these security items work.
 It is comprised of the following topics:

 - [Extended